lareinayden/Stickies-AI/README.md

 8. **The app should open in the iOS Simulator** and connect to the Metro bundler automatically.

 ## Detailed Setup Instructions

+> **Note about the rewards system**
+> The rewards/reinforcement features (effort heatmaps, streaks, unlocks) require the Postgres schema to be initialized.
+If you see errors like `relation "events" does not exist` in the iOS Rewards tab or web `/rewards` page, you are pointing at a database that has **not** run the latest `npm run db:init`.

 ## Web App Setup